chieger/Flicks/README.md

 - [x] Add Bookmark feature! (not completed implemented but the red ribbon works)
 - [x] Show cast information in detail view
 - [x] Similar Movies now can be clicked to show its details
-- [x] Justify-alignment text in UILabel
+- [x] Justify-alignment text in UILabel (the default setting does not support multi-line UILabel)
 - [x] Browse poster in Fullscreen mode
+- [x] Improved UI (star rating view and some details polished)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):